rjiuzzol/True8Digit/IADC/Simulations/DualSlope/README.md

 % Octave
 To simulate using GNU Octave

-first load sognal and control packages using the command line:
+first load signal and control packages using the command line:

 pkg load signal